-First of all, I’d like to tell you about my impressions so far.
 I’m currently sat on campus at the University of Auckland killing time in between my Polynesian art module and my Pacific Studies lecture.
 Now, the first thing you need to understand is that this year is going to change you.
 No, don’t panic!
 That’s not a bad thing, especially because what’s going to change is entirely up to you.
 You’re the one going abroad, you’re the one making the choices.
-Moreover, my intention in this post is not to promote this country amongst you, by this time you probably already know where you’re going anyway.
-I just want to give you some advice I think could be helpful.
 First of all, always push yourself.
 Things don’t just happen to you.
 I mean you don’t just happen to end up scuba diving in Fiji or Bungee Jumping in Queenstown, get out there!
 Go crazy!
 No one really knows who you were before you moved, it’s a new start in a country YOU decided to go to.
 Make the most of that opportunity.
 The only rule I would impose on everyone going abroad is to forget about your comfort zone.
 Stop being self-conscious!
 When you get the chance to do something new, just ask yourself ‘Why not?!’.
 I must say though, when the answer was actually no it usually was because I couldn’t afford it.

 Yes, money is important, I can tell you straight on now, IT WILL BE EXPENSIVE.
 But it’s worth it.
 So save up, get a job (it’s super easy here) and make the most of your student loans (plus check the government grants, aka free flights).
 Personally, I don’t think you should worry too much about money, come on, once the year is finished you’ll probably just focus on finishing your degree and getting a job as soon as possible if you’re not carrying on with your studies.
 You might as well enjoy this year, you’re in debt anyway and this year won’t make a huge difference to your debt.
 If you’re not then you’re probably loaded, and in that case (lucky you) money isn’t an issue.